 - When does the USPTO issue an ornamental refusal?

-- Proper non-ornamental use of a mark
+- Proper non-ornamental use of a trademark

 - Overcoming an ornamental refusal